A Call For National Repentance

 “Then if you walk contrary to me, and will not hearken to me, I will bring more plagues upon you, sevenfold as many as your sins.
 22 And I will let loose the wild beasts among you, which shall rob you of your children, and destroy your cattle, and make you few in number, so that your ways shall become desolate.
 Lev.
 26:21 -22

-Because of the prophecy of Dan 7 & 8, Zechariah and the people should have known that they were not facing real wild animals.
-But that these were symbolic of the bestial natures of the Empires that were to rule over them in judgment.
-They had lived through the lion beast of Babylon, they were presently living under the bear beast of Medio/Persia, and still had to face the leopard beast that history tells us was Greece and the terrible beast that was Rome.
+At the time Moses wrote this, the people probably thought that this meant a literal beast.
+But in the book of Daniel, written while they were in Babylon, Daniel had explained that these beasts were empires.
+Empires that for 2520 years would take away Judah’s sovereign power.
+The prophecies of Dan 7 & 8 make it clear that Zechariah and the people were not facing real wild animals.
+But these were symbolic of the bestial natures of the Empires that were to rule over them in judgment.
+They had lived through the lion beast of Babylon; they were presently living under the bear beast of Medio/Persia, and still had to face the leopard beast that history tells us was Greece and the terrible beast that was Rome.
 They knew it was not about to get easy.
 There was more to come.

-Like the child home late, even though the lecture is over the restrictions imposed by the parent were still in effect.
-Yes they were back ing the land but, there would be no glorious freedom.
-They were a vassal kingdom to the Persian’s, and a vassal they would remain.
-No freedom, No self determination, No returning to being the trading center of the world, as they had been under David and Solomon.
+Like the child who came home late, even though the lecture was over, the restrictions imposed by the parent were still in effect.
+Yes, they were back in the land, but there would be no glorious freedom.
+They were a vassal kingdom to the Persians, and a vassal they would remain.
+No freedom, no self-determination, no returning to being the trading center of the world, as they had been under David and Solomon.
 There was much more of this sevenfold judgment to be faced.